If you’re like us here at Eatability, you love pancakes. Waffles are good too, but pancakes…they are the best. End of

 They serve raw meals, organic dishes, and a range of vegetarian and free-from options, using the finest, excellent quality ingredients.

 Breakfast runs from six until eleven, and they have a range of options such as their egg and brioche roll, and the big breakfast with eggs, bacon, beef sausage and hash browns, as well as their summer coconut bowl with tapioca and mango.

-Their iconic and popular pancake dish is their caramelized banana and chia pancakes.
+Their iconic and very popular pancake dish is their caramelised banana and chia pancakes.
 This comes with poached berries, pistachio crumble, and maple syrup.

 Location: Shop 67, Chatswood Interchange, Level 3/436 Victoria Ave, Chatswood, NSW 2067 Also at: The Galeries, Shop RG016, 500 George St, Sydney, NSW 2000

 Gram café serves original Japanese souffle pancakes.
 The café is well-established and popular, serving up some delicious dishes for breakfast and brunch.

 Their pancakes are made fresh daily, using an original souffle recipe to ensure the softest, fluffiest pancakes in town.
 The menu consists of nothing but pancakes and French toast; what else could you want?!

 Their premium pancake comes with butter, fresh cream, and maple syrup, and their ice cream pancakes comes with black sesame, hojicha, matcha ice cream, strawberries and nama cream.

 Amongst their best-loved creations is their sweet coconut cream pancakes, served with shredded coconut.
 Then there’s their tiramisu pancakes that are filled with mascarpone tiramisu cream, with cocoa and chocolate.

-They have their mixed fruit pancakes with fruit, Oreo cream pancakes, caramelized banana and walnut pancakes, and their famous matcha pancakes, served with caramelized walnuts and a sweet red bean paste, with fresh strawberries.
+Finally, there are mixed fruit pancakes with fruit, Oreo cream pancakes, caramelised banana and walnut pancakes, and their famous matcha pancakes, served with caramelised walnuts and a sweet red bean paste and fresh strawberries.

 Location: 3 / 7 Gauthorpe St, Rhodes, NSW 2138 Ph: (02) 9752 7729

 Left of Field has been serving freshly-brewed coffee, creative and contemporary brunches and amazing pancakes since 2016.
 The café is modern, with plants and open spaces, recreating that fashionable warehouse look.

 However, they also serve the toast, eggs, berry bowls, and other classic brunch dishes such as spicy scrambled eggs, smashed avocado, and their chorizo breakfast hash.